-Packed with plenty of vitamins C and U, cabbage is known for being effective for cancer prevention.
+Packed with plenty of vitamins C and U, cabbage is known for being effective in cancer prevention.

-Additionally, Japanese home cooks commonly make pickles using cabbage or Kyabetsu in everyday life.
+Additionally, Japanese home cooks commonly make pickles with cabbage or Kyabetsu.

 Addicting Yamitsuki Cabbage Salad

-Gyu-Kaku is the largest Japanese Yakiniku restaurant chain and runs more than 700 BBQ Yakiniku restaurants, including overseas branches.
+Gyu-Kaku is the largest Japanese Yakiniku restaurant chain running more than 700 Yakiniku BBQ restaurants, which include overseas locations.

-Of course, there are some Gyu-Kaku restaurants in my city too, where I sometimes enjoy the Yakiniku grill.
+Of course, in my city, there are some Gyu-Kaku restaurants where I sometimes enjoy the Yakiniku grill.

-Every time I go there, I definitely order the Yamitsuki Cabbage salad, together with various portions of meat and a plate of vegetables.
+Every time I go there, I order the Yamitsuki Cabbage salad with various portions of meat.

-The cabbage salad tastes pretty good.
-I have loved it for a long time because of the addictive umami taste that comes from aromatic sesame oil and other seasonings including salt.
+The dish is yummy, and I have loved it for a long time because of the addictive umami taste from aromatic sesame oil and other seasonings such as salt.

 A Recipe that Recreates the Taste of Gyu-Kaku

-Despite that, a woman copied the restaurant’s addicting cabbage salad, created her own recipe that recreates the addictive taste, and posted the recipe on the popular Japanese recipe site Cookpad.com.
+Despite that, a woman copied it, created a recipe that recreates the salad’s addictive taste, and posted it on the popular Japanese recipe site Cookpad.com.

 |Salt||1/4 – 1/3 teaspoon|

-- Ready to eat.
+- Now it’s ready.
 Enjoy the addicting cabbage salad!